-Created in 1991, Oxford Science Park, which is owned and managed by Magdalen College Oxford, is one of Oxford’s oldest and most famous colleges with a tradition of academic excellence and entrepreneurship.
-The Park upholds the college’s heritage and provides one of the most influential science, technology and business environments in the UK.
-More than 2,500 people in over 70 companies, ranging from start-ups to SMEs and multi-national organisations are based there, including Oxford Academic Health Science Network.
-This organisation brings together universities, industry and the National Health Service in a region of three million people to improve health and prosperity through clinical innovation.
+Providing one of the most influential science, technology and business environments in the UK, Oxford Science Park is home to more than 2,500 people in over 70 companies, ranging from start-ups to SMEs and multi-national organisations.
+Examples include Oxford Academic Health Science Network, which brings together universities, industry and the National Health Service in a region of three million people to improve health and prosperity through clinical innovation.

-Thames Valley Science Park, located along the M4 corridor in Berkshire, is owned and developed by the University of Reading, offering access to the university’s infrastructure, support from Henley Business School and interaction and collaboration opportunities with other companies in the life sciences and technology sectors.
-A 50-acre site, with outline planning consent for 800,000 sq ft, ensures that the Park offers huge opportunities to create bespoke office or R&D buildings.
+Owned and developed by the University of Reading, TVSP offers access to the University’s infrastructure, support from Henley Business School, and interaction and collaboration opportunities with other companies in the life sciences and technology sectors.

 It was recently officially opened and, once fully developed, will be amongst the largest dedicated science parks in the region, delivering approximately 800,000 sq ft of flexible laboratory and office space and providing up to 5,000 new jobs.